fossism/bodhya-site/content/join.md

 +++
-title = "Get Involved"
+title = "Join Bodhya"
-path = "/get-involved"
+path = "/join"
 +++

 There are many ways to contribute to Bodhya's mission—whether you're a student, educator, industry professional, or just someone who believes in Bihar's potential.